foxleigh81/foxleigh81/README.md

 ## ✨ Who am I?

 That's a fair question.
 I'm Alex Foxleigh and it's very nice to meet you.
-I'm a freelance UI engineer, mostly focused on NodeJs and React.js.
-I work primarily in the public sector and was one of the founding creators of the [MOD.UK Design System](https://design-system.digital.mod.uk/).
+I'm a frontend technical architect/tech lead, mostly focused on NodeJs and React.js.
+I was one of the founding creators of the [MOD.UK Design System](https://design-system.digital.mod.uk/).

 I've also worked with various government/military agencies including (but not limited to):